KadMohamedAli/Deep-Learning-Adult-Film-detection-on-video/README.md

-# Deep Learning Approach for Porn Detection on Videos Using Image and Sound
+# Deep Learning Approach for Adult Content Detection on Videos Using Image and Sound

 This project implements a deep learning approach for detecting adult film content in videos by analyzing both images and sounds.